Astronaut Reportedly Commits First Crime From Outer Space

 Some breakups aren’t amicable.
 There are incidences where the upset party cannot accept that the relationship is over, and sets out to sabotage their former partner as a result of their bitter feelings.
 Most of the time, these troublesome events take place on Earth.
 A recent incident, however, suggests that crime can also be committed from space.

-According to The New York Times, one aggrieved ex-lover tried to get payback from beyond the stars — which could be the first time in history that a crime has taken place from space, if the accusations are true.
+According to The New York Times, one aggrieved ex-lover tried to get payback from beyond the stars — which could be the first time in history that a crime has taken place from space if the accusations are true.

 The story claims that NASA is investigating a case which reportedly saw an astronaut access the bank account of her ex-spouse during a six-month stay at the International Space Station (ISS).